zopefoundation/zopetoolkit/source/steeringgroup/openissues.rst

 * Provide a dash-board for getting an overview about all libraries of the ZTK with information about: bugs (open, new, ...), test status, XXX comment status, dependency graphs.

+* Write document on optional integration, see ML article by Jim Fulton, "Optional integration need not introduce dependences"

+* Write document on rules concerning extra requires and test_require for tests.
+Quoting Jim:

+    I'd like us to say something along the lines of:

+   "If your tests have additional dependencies, define "test" extra with these dependencies.
+Also define tests_require and test_suite so that your package supports the test command."

+   (Not verbatim and we should give examples.)

+   Note I used to object to tests_require because the information wasn't available after installation.
+I still do, but I've started using it anyway.
+Tres wrote a plugin to fix this (thanks Tres), but I think it's easier just to define tests_require (and test suite) along with tests_require.

+   Letting people run tests via the setup command is a lot better than trying to tell them how to use a buildout.